 Report on Design and Construction Flaws in Silver Spring Transit Center released to public

 A report from the contracted inspection team entitled "Silver Spring Transit Center Structural

 Evaluation of Superstructure" was submitted to county government on March 15, 2013 and released

-to the public on March 19. (click for Dept. of General Services webpage to access report)
+to public March 19. (click Dept. of General Services webpage for report); 2nd report issued May '14

 County Executive Leggett initiated effort to streamline building and land development

 On 1/20/12, County Executive Isiah Leggett unveiled a cross agency initiative to 'green tape' the county's